 We hope that a better understanding of writers’ diverse livelihoods will better inform business proposals, industry analysis, and policy making by the stakeholders and government officials from multiple federal agencies who attended or watched the webcast of the meeting.

-I’ve posted my slides below, along with the notes from my presentation.
-I’ll add links to the video archive and transcript as soon as they are posted by the USPTO.
+I’ve posted my slides below, along with the notes from my presentation and links to the video archive and transcript:

 - How writers monetize words: The marketplaces for writing in digital formats